Adwoa Smart: Personal life

 Adwoa Smart never married, although she claims to have dated several men in a 2020 interview.
-When she was about 18 years of age, she met Nana Yaw, a musicians with the popular Obra Soul Train band.
-The couple had a baby girl but the child sadly died when she was about seven months old.
-In 1993, she met a gentleman by the name of Alex but the relationship fizzled out due to irreconcilable differences about having children out of wedlock.
+When she was about 18 years of age, she met Nana Yaw, a musician with the popular Obra Soul Train band.
+The couple had a baby girl, but the child sadly died when she was about seven months old.
+In 1993, she met a gentleman by the name of Alex, but the relationship fizzled out due to irreconcilable differences about having children out of wedlock.
 Adwoa describes herself as a "secondary virgin", given that she has given birth before, although the child did not survive.
 Photos of a smiling and radiant Adwoa Smart in a wedding dress appeared on social in June 2019.
 The photos went viral and sparked off speculations that she has wedded in secret.
 According to Adwoa Smart, she has never bought or owned a car in her life.
 She aspires to own her own property one day.